 - Professionalism: Students discuss various aspects of professional practice so that they develop an understanding of the professional nursing role.
 This includes understanding the purpose and roles of the professional association.
 They attend a Professional Practice meeting, inservice, workshop, or conference to identify current professional issues.
+Students maintain a mentorship relationship with a NURS 2040 student aimed at fostering understanding of the professional nursing role.
 Ethical principles are discussed and students recognize the various contexts in which people live. - Communication: Students thoughtfully discuss verbally and in writing.
 They learn to be clear and concise in their arguments and to use relevant research and literature to support their views.
 An introduction to APA style and academic use of APA is included.
 They critically read and compose critical analyses and summaries.
 Students dialogue with colleagues and teachers in the process of learning. - Systematic Inquiry: The ways of knowing including the empirical are discussed.
 Students start to critically review literature and research.
 They are encouraged to identify assumptions, suggest alternatives and consequences, and be clear on the context of issues.
 They are encouraged to provide evidence for their views.
 An introduction to databases (CD ROM and Web-based) and computer software is included in the course.
 Students are expected to access Internet sites for projects. - Professional Growth: Students take responsibility for their learning and for preparing material that is accurate and relevant.
 Individual learning styles are discussed.
 They work in groups so they are responsible for sharing their thoughts clearly in class.
 They are responsible and accountable for their actions.
 They initiate a professional practice portfolio that will evolve over time. - Creative Leadership: Students discuss concepts of leadership.
 Issues in decision making, priority setting, and leadership/followership styles are discussed using case studies.
 Students are encouraged to identify their strengths and consider ways to develop them.
 They discuss the concept of power and influence as they relate to nursing situations.
 They describe the continuum of care and understand the various components of the health care system.
 Students become oriented to word processing and databases.
 They access Internet sites for research.